 ✔ TIP: Normally, the shorter the travel distance, the louder the speaker.
 Sadly, short cable paths are not always likely, espically in home cinema setups.
 When the travel distance is over 7 meters it is suggestable to use a stereo cable with 4 mm2 quick cut.
 Otherwise, you might never hear your setups’ full potential.

 In our online shop we offer loudspeaker cables with various lengths and sizes.
 Our high-end plug “Referece” comes with: banana, pin and lug cables.
 The casing of the extras is gilded and therefore is protected against corrosion.

-Following products could interest you:
+The following products could interest you: